celtic01/Azure-Aks/README.md

-This repository aims to reflect my changes and improvements that I want to add to the original project(https://github.com/thomast1906/DevOps-The-Hard-Way-Azure).
+This repository showcases my improvements that I want to add to the original project for the purpose of going more in depth(https://github.com/thomast1906/DevOps-The-Hard-Way-Azure).

 1. Create a resource group, a storage account and a storage blob to store remote terraform state.
 ```